Search results for:

-At the same time, you might find during your evaluation that you’re an affiliate for some things that just aren’t a good fit.
-Maybe it’s not clicking with your readers.
-Maybe the company just isn’t offering enough to make it worth your time.
-Or maybe they’re not adjusting and improving and there are just other brands beating them at their game.
+At the same time, you might find during your evaluation that you're an affiliate for some things that aren't a good fit.
+Maybe it's not clicking with your readers.
+Perhaps the company just isn't offering enough to make it worth your time.
+Or maybe they're not adjusting and improving, and there are just other brands beating them at their game.
 Whatever the reason is, it might just be time to say goodbye and move on.

 Bottom line?
-Don’t get stuck in a rut with a stale product or keep beating the bush with a product that doesn’t fit your audience.
-Use the new year as a time for making sure you’re part of the best programs for your situation and your audience.
+Don't get stuck in a rut with a stale product or keep beating the bush with a product that doesn't fit your audience.
+Use the new year to make sure you're part of the best programs for your situation audience.

 It all matters.
 The more you know, the more you can make sure that your affiliate offers are something that would interest them.
-If you don’t know anything about them then you’re just shooting in the dark and you probably aren’t going to get many sales.
+If you don't know anything about them, you're just shooting in the dark, and you probably aren't going to get many sales.

-Your site is the focus point of your affiliate marketing (most of the time).
-It’s important to make sure that it loads fast, sends the right message and connects with your audience.
-From your content to your ads to looking at your overall SEO, this is a good time to take a fresh look at your site.
+Your site is the focal point of your affiliate marketing (most of the time).
+It's essential to make sure that it loads fast, sends the right message, and connects with your audience.
+From your content to your ads to looking at your overall SEO, this is an excellent time to take a fresh look at your site.
 Just a few of the things you might want to check are:

 Content is the bread and butter of any site.
 Tossing in affiliate links here and there might get some sales trickling in if you have enough traffic and you're lucky.
 But if you're serious about affiliate marketing, then you should have a content plan in place.